 Finale only: $15 members / $25 non-members

-Funded in part by the Downtown Alliance
+Funded in part by the Rochester Downtown Alliance

 Dr. Henry Plummer was a polymath—a physician, scientist, engineer, and architect whose innovations at the Mayo Clinic fundamentally changed how healthcare is delivered globally.
 While the Mayo brothers provided the surgical genius, Plummer provided the systems and infrastructure that made the "private group practice" model possible.
 Dr. Will Mayo once said, "The hiring of Henry Plummer was the best day's work I ever did for the Clinic."
 Join us in watching a short film and welcoming Karen Koka as she invites us into the life and mind of Dr. Henry Plummer.